 Please note that, until further notice, the latest information given about COVID-19 will be updated primarily in English.
 The other language versions will be added gradually.

-EPSO continues to monitor closely the evolution of the coronavirus COVID-19.
-Due to the unpredictability of the situation, EPSO is still following all appropriate precautionary measures in line with the instructions and guidelines provided by the EU institutions and national authorities.
+EPSO continues to closely monitor the evolution of the coronavirus COVID-19 and is still following all appropriate precautionary measures in line with the instructions and guidelines provided by the EU Institutions and national authorities.
 If you are a candidate participating in an ongoing selection procedure, please check your EPSO account and the EPSO website on a regular basis.
-The timelines of the different ongoing competitions’ pages are revised and amended regularly according to new planning dates.
+The timelines of the different ongoing competitions’ pages are revised and amended regularly in keeping with new planning dates.

-You can also send us your questions as usual via the online contact form.
+You can also send us any questions you have via the online contact form.

-Please rest assured that EPSO will add more information as it becomes available.
+We can assure you that EPSO will add more information as and when it becomes available.

-EPSO is following attentively the different rules and guidelines established in various countries both in Europe and worldwide, especially where many European countries have introduced various forms of lockdown.
-Inevitably, this has an impact on the availability of testing centres, where, depending on the country, some centres may be open while others are closed.
+EPSO is carefully following the different rules and guidelines established in countries both in Europe and worldwide, as many countries have introduced different forms of lockdown.
+Inevitably, this has an impact on the availability of testing centres where, depending on the country, some centres may be open, while others are closed.

 Please read the information carefully before booking an appointment and check the instructions again before travelling for the test.